lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 to see the effect of merging a PR.

 Unintentional changes are more pernicious, but they're equally important to understand.
+These unintentional changes can be the result of accidental dependency upgrades, emergent user behavior, certificate expiry, exercise of dormant code paths, and much more.
 Helpfully, the actual process of detecting change works about the same for both.
 What is different about unintentional changes is that our context differs greatly.
-We know when we've deployed code and are watching it roll out;
-We usually have a theory we're trying to prove or disprove.
+We know when we've deployed code and are watching it roll out; We usually have a theory we're trying to prove or disprove.
 Unintentional change happens when we least expect it, from vectors we're unlikely to predict.
 In these cases, we need workflows that are deliberately crafted in to quickly present accurate hypotheses, present relevant correlations, and let us compare differences in broad system state across arbitrary time windows using a blend of telemetry signals.

 It's actually very straightforward if you think about it -- the big story about observability has a lot more to do with how you think about monitoring than